Powback/BF3-Bugtracker/README.md

 # BF3-Bugtracker
 A Battlefield 3 vanilla bugtracker repo for Venice Unleashed.

-Use the issues to submit vanilla bugs.
+Use the issues to submit vanilla bugs or issues.
 Bugfixes can be submitted through pull-requests.

+This also includes issues such as the 2D trees in Kharg Island, areas with broken collision etc.
 ___

 ### Issue format: